immalle/demo/linking.md

 This is a much safer way to link since the `master`-branch will always point to the latest version!

+# Exercise

+Try it out!
+Go to the latest version of `test.js` : https://github.com/immalle/demo/blob/master/test.js and press `Y`.
+Watch the URL.

 # Further reading

 - https://help.github.com/articles/using-keyboard-shortcuts/ : GitHub supports many shortcuts!